What are the main functions of

-Muscles play a part in every function of the human body, from circulation to mobility.
+Muscles play a part in every function of the body.
 The muscular system is made up of over 600 muscles.
 These include three muscle types: smooth, skeletal, and cardiac.

 Only skeletal muscles are voluntary, meaning you can control them consciously.
 Smooth and cardiac muscles act involuntarily.